litdev1/OrbiMaze/README.md

 ![OrbiMaze7](https://github.com/user-attachments/assets/61adb409-cf71-4ce6-a79c-9506f09631e9)

-Message if you fancy be a tester!
+Message if you fancy being a tester!